handiko/TradingStrategy-Public/README.md

 # Trading Strategy Collections - Public
-My collections of several trading strategies i made for anyone to use.
+My collections of several trading strategies I've made for anyone to use.
 Written in MQL5 and PineScript programming langguage.

 ![](./mql5.png)
 ![](./Pine_Script_logo_text.png)